Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Language-Family Adapters for Low-Resource NMT

 \subsection{Model Architecture}

-To train a model for multilingual NMT, we leverage mBART-50, a model pretrained on data from 50 languages using a denoising auto-encoding objective.
+To train a model for multilingual NMT, we leverage mBART-50, a sequence-to-sequence generative model pretrained on monolingual data from 50 languages using a denoising auto-encoding objective.
+The model has essentially been trained by trying to predict the original text \textit{X}, given $g(X)$, where $g$ is a noising function that corrupts text.

 We want to fine-tune this model on a variety of language pairs, by leveraging similarities between languages.
 Our model aims to provide a parameter-efficient alternative to traditional fine-tuning of the entire pretrained model.
+We note that the pretrained mBART-50 model cannot be used as is for MT, as it has never been trained on the task.

-To this end, we insert adapters after each \textit{feed-forward} layer both in the encoder and in the decoder, following \citet{bapna-firat-2019-simple} and we also add embedding-layer adapters.
+To this end, we insert adapters after each \textit{feed-forward} layer both in the encoder and in the decoder and we also add embedding-layer adapters.
 We freeze the pretrained encoder-decoder Transformer and fine-tune \textit{only} the adapters on NMT.
 We leverage the knowledge of the pretrained model, but encode additional cross-lingual information on each language family using adapters.
-We fine-tune a new set of adapters multilingually on each \textit{language family} and evaluate the performance on mid- and low-resource language pairs.
-Our proposed model architecture is depicted in Figure \ref{fig:modelarchitecture}.
+We fine-tune a new set of adapters multilingually on each \textit{language family} and evaluate the performance on and low-resource language pairs.